adamtrancurantis/aws-sqs-advanced-redrive-demo/BLOG.md

 ...
 ```

-Note that updates also delete their corresponding message from their source queue.
+Note that our processor places copies of updates into the `./deletes/pending` folder, which deletes them from their source queue after they are sent to their destination queue.

 Any messages updated or deleted successfully will go to their corresponding `./archived` directory.
 On error, a message will be routed to `./errors`.